Xiaoqiong-Liu/ConvARG/README.md

 ## Welcome
-### This repository is the first open code for ARG(anti resistance gene) detection, it is inspired by HMD-ARG for my best knowledge.
+### For my best knowledge, this repository is the first open code for ARG(anti resistance gene) detection, it is inspired by HMD-ARG.
 And this revised version has higher validation accuracy than HMD-ARG.

 ## Envrionement
 * Python == 3.8